RobertAhlin/emx-seeder/README.md

 # Modeling

 It was hard to understand what models to use for this project.
-I ended up using Numpy, Pandas and Matplotlib.
+I ended up using Numpy, Pandas, Matplotlib and Seaborn.
-I tried using Scikit-learn library, XGBoost, Linear Interpolation, K-Nearest Neighbors (KNN) and Multiple Imputation by Chained Equations (MICE).
+I went through the XGBoost exercise on Kagglem, thinking I could use that but was unable to fit it to my data.

 # Evaluaton
+I first tried using XGBoost but after some time I gave up, thinking I needed to perhaps change the whole project with any other data.
+I briefly had a test with Scikit-learn library, Linear Interpolation, K-Nearest Neighbors (KNN) and Multiple Imputation by Chained Equations (MICE).
 With Pandas and Matplotlib I felt that I had control over what was happening.
 Using other models just seem to mess up the data and the outcome was not as I expected.
-I tried various plots but nothing really made sense to the Business Requirement.
+I tried a lot of various plots but nothing really made sense to the Business Requirement.
 But still fun to try and test to learn.

 # Work progress